ShunSakurai/easy_paste/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

+### Newest version
+- Move the summed up word counts on top of the results

 ### v1.5.2, July 4, 2016
 - Create the installer
 - Create the icon